 Our National Parks aren’t known for their collections of old junked cars… Joshua Tree National Park has a collection, though (and so does the Mojave).

-I heard there were a few wrecked cars out in the vast expanse of the Pinto Basin, but I didn’t know how many or what to expect or even if they were really there.
-In 2015, I decided to chase them down.
+I heard there were a few wrecked cars in the vast expanse of the Pinto Basin, but I didn’t know how many, what to expect, or even if they were really there.
+I decided to chase them down.

 The “Car Wash” site is actually associated with the small mining operation of Gold Rose.
-A man by the name of Dale Holmes had a crew of men working out here in 1949.
-The millsite had a flotation mill with a Blake crusher, a Wheeler ball mill, an amalgamation jig, plates, a cone tank, and two settling tanks.
+In 1949, a man named Dale Holmes had a crew working here.
+The mill site had a flotation mill with a Blake crusher, a Wheeler ball mill, an amalgamation jig, plates, a cone tank, and two settling tanks.

 These days, it is a neat spot to visit and roam around.
 Please leave everything here.
 Removing any historical artifacts from a National Park, including anything off of these old cars, is illegal.